 As the Commonwealth government’s Jobkeeper winds down it is widely expected that there will be widespread reductions in workforces and therefore redundancies.
-This follows on from an initial wave of redundancies at the start of the COVID outbreak which was stemmed by the government’s assistance package.
+This follows on from an initial wave of redundancies at the start of the COVID outbreak which stemmed from the government’s assistance package.

 However, assuming the redundancy entitlements are paid, this is not necessarily the end of the road for an aggrieved employee.
 While the current economic situation may provide a justification for redundancies, it remains illegal to choose a particular employee for redundancy for a prohibited reason.